halfmoonliu/wine-recommendation-service/README.md

 ## Deploy service on Azure

 Once the app is built, we can use the docker file to create a docker image.
-To deploy the app on Azure, one should create an **Azure Container Registry**, **create a container repo**, **push the docker image onto to repo**, and use **the Azure app service** to deploy the app on azure.
+To deploy the app on Azure, one should create an **Azure Container Registry**, **create a container repo**, **push the docker image onto to repo**, and use **the Azure app service** to deploy the app on Azure.

 ```
-# Build docker image on Azure container regitry
+# Build docker image on Azure container registry
 docker build -t [RegistryName.azurecr.io]/myapp .

 # install homebrew for installing Azure cli (if needed)